 While Mr. Goetz likes to fight and win, he recognizes that his clients are in the business of business—not litigation.
 That’s why in addition to his trial practice, Mr. Goetz routinely advises his clients, both established and early-stage companies, on developing creative and successful strategies that implement, protect, enforce, and leverage their intellectual property assets.
 Mr. Goetz also regularly counsels his clients on how to identify marketplace opportunities, create valuable IP, and conduct the due diligence necessary to assess risks and move the business forward with confidence.

 Mr. Goetz was born and raised in Kansas City.
-After attending the University of Notre Dame on a ROTC scholarship and graduating with a degree in mechanical engineering, Mr. Goetz served for four years in the United States Army’s Third Infantry Division (Fort Stewart, Georgia), where he earned the rank of Captain.
-After his military service, Mr. Goetz worked full-time as a Patent Examiner with the United States Patent and Trademark Office while attending law school in the evenings at the George Washington University Law School.
-Also while in law school, Mr. Goetz served as a judicial intern for the Honorable Randall R. Rader of the United States Court of Appeals for the Federal Circuit.
+After attending the University of Notre Dame on a ROTC scholarship and graduating with a degree in mechanical engineering, Mr. Goetz served for four years in the U.S. Army’s Third Infantry Division (Fort Stewart, Georgia), where he earned the rank of captain.
+After his military service, Mr. Goetz worked full-time as a patent examiner with the U.S. Patent and Trademark Office while attending law school in the evenings at the George Washington University Law School.
+Also while in law school, Mr. Goetz served as a judicial intern for the Honorable Randall R. Rader of the U.S. Court of Appeals for the Federal Circuit.